 Baby development and milestones: your 2 week old

 By now, it must have just started to sink in that those tiny hands you felt fluttering in your belly just two weeks ago are yours in real life to kiss and hold.
 That's right – you're mummy to a beautiful 2 week old baby!
+Congratulations for getting through one week of motherhood.

 Here's a glimpse of 2 week old baby development and milestones.